dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 Sets the API token for the object, to request a token create an account in https://terminusdb.com/

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-atokenpi
+- atokenpi

-`string`
+- `string`

-The API token to use to connect with TerminusX
+- The API token to use to connect with TerminusX

+{% /table %}

 ## setApiKey